One shark bite was reported last week in New South Wales, Australia, and a second bite was reported April 28 in New Smyrna Beach, Fla.

 On April 28, Matthew Cornell, 19, was bitten by a shark at New Smyrna Beach.

-The Sanford teen was wading in waist-deep water near the Flagler Avenue beach approach when he stepped on an estimated 4-foot shark which bit his right calf around 7:45 p.m.
+The Sanford teen was wading in waist-deep water near the Flagler Avenue beach approach when he stepped on an estimated 4-foot shark which bit his left calf around 7:45 p.m.
 He was treated on scene by beach personnel and later drove himself to the hospital.

 As of April 29, 2019, there have been a total of 24 shark attack bites (22 with injury, 6 of which are considered provoked*) publicly reported and verified in 2019.